A Redress Programme for survivors of sexual abuse or serious physical abuse

 While redress cannot undo the harm done to former students who have been abused, the Board is committed to supporting them through an independent Redress Programme.

 The Dilworth Redress Programme, which provides for a full redress response including financial redress, is available to any former Dilworth student subjected to sexual or serious physical abuse committed by a Dilworth representative, or a person who had access to the former student through a Dilworth Representative.
-It is also available to any former student who was sexually abused by another student where a Dilworth representative failed to take reasonable steps to protect against the potential for that abuse, or where the sexual abuse was encouraged or permitted by a Dilworth representative.
-The estate of a deceased former student who was abused can also apply for redress.
+It is also available to any former student who was sexually abused by another Dilworth student.
+The estate of a deceased former student who was abused can also apply to the Redress Programme.

 About the independent Dilworth Redress Programme

-The development of the Dilworth Redress Programme has been guided and informed by the interim recommendations from the Royal Commission of Inquiry into Abuse in Care.
+The development of the Dilworth Redress Programme was guided and informed by the interim recommendations from the Royal Commission of Inquiry into Abuse in Care.

 From Redress to Puretumu Torowhānui/Holistic Redress.